International Diploma Yoga Teacher Training

 IYTA lecturers are not just good yoga teachers, they are great lecturers.
 Their yoga training draws from a broad range of lineages including: Dru, Iyengar, Satyananda, Vinyasa, Yin, Oki-Do, Bikram, Ryoho and Yoga Therapy.
 Many have additional qualifications in Physiotherapy, Counselling, Adult Education, Psychology, Law, Nursing, Midwifery, K-12 Teaching, Arts, Engineering and as well as university or TAFE lecturing.

-Not sure if this course is right for you?
+Not sure if this yoga teacher training course is right for you?
 We hold two open days per year for potential students to join us for a Q&A session with faculty members, a free yoga class and to talk to current students.
 These open days are run in an informative, friendly and safe environment.
-The next scheduled open day will be in July 2019.
-Stay tuned for more information.
+The next scheduled open day will be on Sudnay 27th October 2019.

 As a Graduate you will:

-- receive an International Diploma of Yoga Teaching and we'll send you a certificate to display;
+- receive an International Diploma of Yoga Teaching and we'll send you an IYTA company sealed yoga teacher training certificate to display;

 - be respected and acknowledged as one of the best trained yoga teachers, anywhere in the world;